masumah · zahra

 from engineers

-· the call
+· the opportunity

 keeping pace with engineering